The Strange Elegance of Joe Manchin’s Voter-ID Deal

 Voter-ID laws are noxious.
 But they don’t suppress turnout that much.

-About the author: David Litt is a former speechwriter for President Obama.
-His most recent book is Democracy In One Book Or Less: How It Works, Why It Doesn’t, and Why Fixing It Is Easier Than You Think.
+About the author: David Litt is a former speechwriter for President Barack Obama.
+He is a bestselling author and the publisher of the newsletter How Democracy Lives.

 In order to secure his vote on the most significant voting-rights legislation in more than half a century, Senator Joe Manchin is demanding that every American be required to show identification in order to vote.
 Democrats shouldn’t hold their nose and take that deal.